tiayyba/CYT180_Lab8/index.md

 ### Reflection Questions
 - Based on the pie chart, what percentage of the samples belong to class 0 (No Diabetes) and class 1 (Diabetes)?
-- Why is accuracy not a reliable metric when the dataset is moderately imbalanced?
 - Why are we only visualizing class imbalance in this lab and not applying balancing techniques yet?
 - In cybersecurity datasets, why are low-frequency (minority) events—such as intrusion attempts or failed login spikes—often the most important to detect?